DivijaSanapala/Travel-Agency-Database-System/README.md

 ## Specifications:

 This Database System is for a Travel Agency System called ‘Travel Agency’ located in the United Arab Emirates.
-For this We require a Customer’s Personal Details as well as their Travel Details to be entered into our system.
+For this we require a Customer’s Personal Details as well as their Travel Details to be entered into our system.
 When a Customer decides on which Package they want to avail, a Booking is made for them.

 Our Database provides Packages to a Customer based on the location they wish to travel to.
 Packages come with multiple hotels for a destination.
 We also provide an option of Activities that a Customer can choose ranging from sightseeing to entertainment.